Kitura/BlueSSLService/README.md

 ### Package Dependencies

 * BlueSocket v0.6.0 or higher
-* OpenSSL-OSX v0.2.4 or higher for OS X
+* OpenSSL-OSX v0.2.4 or higher for macOS
 * OpenSSL v0.2.0 or higher for Linux

 *Note:* See `Package.swift` for details.

 ## Build

-To build `SSLService` from the command line on OS X (assuming OpenSSL installed using `brew`):
+To build `SSLService` from the command line on macOS (assuming OpenSSL installed using `brew`):

 ```
 % cd <path-to-clone>